Eevyr/Personality-Disorders-and-music/README.md

 ### OPTIONAL STEP (time-consuming) : creation of the features and genres dataset from scratch

-To re-create the two spotify-related datasets from scratch by collecting features of data found in the initial Kaggle dataset, you will have to set up Spotify API credentials and then run the necessary scripts.
+To re-create the spotify-related dataset from scratch by collecting features of tracks found in the initial Kaggle dataset, you will have to set up Spotify API credentials and then run the necessary scripts.

 Although, this step is heavily time-consuming, and would clearly need to be optimized.